holochain/peer-chat-redux/README.md

 # Holochain Basic Chat

+> NOTE: this chat is for the deprecated holochain-redux, for a more recent chat example on holochain-rsm please see [elemental-chat](https://github.com/holochain/elemental-chat/)

 A simple chat app designed to get new users up, running and developing on Holochain

 ![Alt text](doc/screen.png?raw=true)